wireapp/wire-server-deploy/ansible/README.md

 ## Bootrap environment created by `terraform/environment`

+An 'environment' is supposed to represent all the setup required for the Wire backend to function.

+'Bootstrapping' an environment means running a range of idempotent ansible playbooks against servers specified in an inventory, resulting in a fully functional environment.
+This action can be re-run as often as you want (e.g. in case you change some variables or upgrade to new versions).

+To start with, the environment only has SFT servers; but more will be added here soon.

 1. Ensure `$ENV_DIR/operator-ssh.dec` exists and contains an ssh key for the environment.
 1. Ensure that `make apply` has been run for the environment.
 Please refer to [docs in the terraform folder](../terraform/README.md) for details about how to run this.
 1. Ensure all required variables are set in `$ENV_DIR/inventory.yml`
-1. Running `make bootstrap ENV=$ENV` from this directory will bootstrap the whole environment.
+1. Running `make bootstrap ENV=$ENV` from this directory will bootstrap the environment.